 ABOUT

-Tyreis Holder is an Artist, Poet and Visual Storyteller from South London, with heritage reigning from Jamaican/St Vincent.
+Tyreis Holder is an Artist, Poet, Visual Storyteller and Community arts Educator from South London, with heritage reigning from Jamaican/St Vincent.

-Her primary grounds for exploration explores how textiles poses as poetic language, functioning as a healing device- specifically in regards to trauma experienced by black women.
+Primary grounds for exploration pertain to how textiles poses as poetic language, functioning as a healing device- specifically in regards to trauma experienced by black women.

 Photo by Hasna Tayar